Spencerkanachin/web-stack-implementation-lamp/README.md

 ```

 Next, paste in the following configuration by pressing on i on the keyboard to engage the 'insert' mode, then paste the text below:

+Next, we will use a series of commands.

+To show the new file in the sites-available directory, use the following command.
+With this Virtua lHost configuration, we are telling Apache to serve projectlamp using /var/www/projectlampl as its web root directory.